Google Duo

-Google Duo was a proprietary voice over IP (VoIP) and videotelephony service developed by Google, available for Android, iOS and web browsers.
+Google Duo was a proprietary voice over IP (VoIP) and videotelephony service released in 2016 by Google and merged into its Google Meet product in 2022.
+It was available for Android, IOS and web browsers.
 It let users make and receive one-to-one and group audio and video calls with other Duo users in high definition, using end-to-end encryption by default.
-Duo could be used either with a phone number or a Google account, allowing users to call someone from their contact list.
+Duo could be used either with a phone number or a Google Account, allowing users to call someone from their contact list.

 Google Duo was announced at Google's developer conference on May 18, 2016, and began its worldwide release on August 16, 2016.
 Google announced in 2022 that the service would be merged into Google Meet, and it was shut down by the end of the year.

 History

-In December 2016, Google Duo replaced Hangouts within the suite of Google apps device manufacturers must install in order to gain access to the Google Play Store, with Hangouts instead becoming optional.
+In December 2016, Google Duo replaced Hangouts within the suite of Google apps device manufacturers must install in order to gain access to the Google Play, with Hangouts instead becoming optional.

 In August 2020, it was reported that Google was planning to eventually merge Google Duo with the business-oriented Google Meet.
 In December 2021 this objective had been dropped, but Duo continued to be available and updated.
 In June 2022, Google reversed course and announced that Duo and Meet would, in fact, be merged.
-The merger began in August, with the Duo mobile app renamed to Meet and the original Meet app renamed "Meet Original" and scheduled to be phased out.
-The Google Duo web app was redirected to the Google Meet web app.
+The merger began in August, with the Duo mobile app renamed Meet and the original Meet app renamed "Google Meet (original)" and scheduled to be phased out.
+The Duo and Meet web apps completed their merger in 2024.
+Google Meet Legacy (Duo) calling will be discontinued in September 2025.

 Technologies

 Google Duo was optimized for low-bandwidth mobile networks through WebRTC and uses QUIC over UDP.
 Optimization was further achieved through the degradation of video quality through monitoring network quality.
-For packet loss concealment Duo used WaveNetEQ.
+For packet loss concealment, Duo used Google DeepMind.

-In February 2021, Google announced a new very low-bitrate codec for speech compression called "Lyra" that could operate with network speeds as low as 3kbps that avoided robotic voice audio and that was to be rolled out to Duo.
+In February 2021, Google announced a new very low-bitrate codec for speech compression called "Lyra" that could operate with network speeds as low as 3 kbit/s that avoided robotic voice audio and that was to be rolled out to Duo.

-According to a technical study commissioned by Google from Signals Research Group in 2017 that compared degradation time over 3G, LTE, and Wi-Fi, Duo provided the highest voice and video quality of any service or app.
+According to a technical study commissioned by Google from the Signals Research Group in 2017 that compared degradation time over 3G, 4G, 5G and Wi-Fi, Duo provided the highest voice and video quality of any service or app.